gopher-snakes-2013/phase-2-guide/boots/garytsai.md

 Other than that...Sinatra is fine, simple ActiveRecord things are is fine.
 DOM stuff...with time is fine, still takes time.
 OO JS is 'okay'.

+Week 2 - Thursday

+AJAX was not cool.
+I'm forgot the high-level concept after intercepting an AJAX request.
+Not sure what to do after that.
+HELP.
+Other than that, I think it's easy.